alexisduque/pw-coffee-machine/documentation/hardware.md

 Coffee machine hardware modifications
 -----

-This document explains how you can easily modificate a cheap filter coffe maker and inteface it with the Intel Edison beakout board.
+This document explains how you can easily hack a cheap filter coffee maker and interface it with the Intel Edison breakout board.

 ## Material
 * Intel Edison Breakout board [(Here)](http://fr.farnell.com/intel/edi2bb-al-k/x86-edison-breakout-board-kit/dp/2499336)